Really-Simple-Plugins/complianz-terms-conditions/readme.txt

 === Complianz - Terms & conditions ===
 Contributors: RogierLankhorst, aahulsebos, leonwimmenhoeve, paapst
-Tags: Terms, Conditions, Terms of Use, Legal Document, Geschäftsbedingungen Requires at least: 5.0
+Tags: Terms, Conditions, ecommerce, Legal Pages, WooCommerce Requires at least: 5.0
-License: GPL2
+License: GPL3
 Requires PHP: 5.6
 Tested up to: 5.7
 Stable tag: 1.0.0

-Configure your Terms & conditions specific to your services or webshop.
+Configure your own Terms & Conditions specific to your services or webshop.

 == Description ==
-Complianz - Terms & conditions is a stand-alone plugin from Complianz.io.
-A simple, but in-depth wizard will configure your Terms & conditions.
+Complianz - Terms & Conditions is a stand-alone plugin from Complianz.io.
+A simple, but in-depth wizard will configure Terms & Conditions for your own website or for those of your clients.

 == Features ==
-* A simple and in-depth wizard to configure the terms & conditions specified to your needs.
+* A simple and in-depth wizard to configure the Terms & Conditions specified to your needs or the needs of your clients.
 * Includes specific paragraphs for affiliate marketing, webshops, digital and physical goods and services and other variables.
-* Optional are minimum age requirements, return and withdrawal policy, accessibility policy and takedown notices.
+* Optional are paragraphs about minimum age requirements, revocation page, accessibility policy and user created content.
-* A full-featured Terms & conditions applicable to most businesses and personal endeavours, and available for editing if needed.
+* A full-featured Terms & Conditions applicable to most businesses and personal endeavours, and available for editing if needed.
+* Can be used stand-alone or fully integrated with the Complianz-GDPR/CCPA Cookie consent plugin.

 Are you missing anything or have suggestions?
 Leave an issue, or do a pull request on [GitHub](https://github.com/Really-Simple-Plugins/complianz-terms-conditions).

-Check out other plugins developed by Really Simple Plugins: [Complianz | GDPR/CCPA Cookie Consent](https://wordpress.org/plugins/complianz-gdpr/), [Really Simple SSL](hhttps://wordpress.org/plugins/really-simple-ssl/) & [ZIP Recipes](https://wordpress.org/plugins/zip-recipes/).
+Check out other plugins developed by Really Simple Plugins: [Complianz - GDPR/CCPA Cookie Consent](https://wordpress.org/plugins/complianz-gdpr/), [Really Simple SSL](hhttps://wordpress.org/plugins/really-simple-ssl/) & [ZIP Recipes](https://wordpress.org/plugins/zip-recipes/).

-IMPORTANT!
-Complianz | Terms & conditions can help you meet compliance requirements, but the user must ensure that all requirements are met.

 [Contact](https://complianz.io/support/) us if you have any questions, issues, or suggestions.
 Complianz | Terms & conditions is developed by [Complianz B.V.](https://complianz.io).